 Instructions to TGah Editor: Change the following text as specified below.
 After the changes move all the content below immediately after the heading for Figure 8-54 – Short Beacon frame format:

-The format of the FC field of the Short Beacon is shown in Figure 8-55 (FC field format).
+The format of the Frame Control field of the Short Beacon is shown in Figure 8-55 (Frame Control field format).